MakeSchool-Tutorials/Make-School-iOS-Development-Course/P2-Server-Flask/content.md

 8. If we can't find a document with the provided id we return a 404 status code.
 If we found a document we return it to the client.

 That's all the code that goes into implementing a very simple resource!
 For this application our server is just acting as a thin layer above the DB.

+###Adding Routes

+The next important aspect of the starter project code is the mapping between routes and resources.
+A route defines a URL that can be called by a client application.
+Our simple server only has one route, here's the code that defines it:

+	api.add_resource(MyObject, '/myobject/','/myobject/<string:myobject_id>')

+The first parameter is the resource which we want ot map to a specific URL.
+Next, we have a collection of different URLs that map to that resource.
+For this application there are two different ways to call the *myobject* endpoint.
+The first one is */myobject/*, without a specific object id.
+This endpoint is used to create new instances.
+The second endpoint takes an object id, e.g. */myobject/2*.
+This endpoint is used to retrieve a specific object.

+With this additional line of setup, our server will now know which server methods to call when a specific URL is requested by the client.

+###Additional Configuration

+We have two additional configuration blocks in this starter project that I would like to discuss briefly.
+The first one configures a custom JSON serializer for our flask app:

+	# provide a custom JSON serializer for flask_restful
+	@api.representation('application/json')
+	def output_json(data, code, headers=None):
+	    resp = make_response(JSONEncoder().encode(data), code)
+	    resp.headers.extend(headers or {})
+	    return resp

+A JSON Encoder takes python objects and turns them into a JSON text representation.
+For this application we need a custom serializer, because the default serializer does not know how to handle MongoDB's `ObjectID`s.
+A little earlier we discussed that an `ObjectID` is a specific type that is used to refer to a document in a MongoDB instance.
+This `ObjectID` isn't a string, so it cannot be serialized by Flask's default serializer.

+With the lines above we install our custom encoder for any response that has the MIME type *application/json* (Read more about custom encoders [here](http://flask.pocoo.org/snippets/119/)).

+The code for our custom encoder lives in this file of the starter project: `/utils/mongo_json_encoder.py` - take a look at the implementation if you're curious about the implementation!

+The last part of the source file is the standard boilerplate code for starting a flask server:

+	if __name__ == '__main__':
+	    # Turn this on in debug mode to get detailled information about request related exceptions: http://flask.pocoo.org/docs/0.10/config/
+	    app.config['TRAP_BAD_REQUEST_ERRORS'] = True
+	    app.run(debug=True)

+You can read more about the basic setup of flask server [here](http://flask.pocoo.org/docs/0.10/quickstart/).
+In addition to the basic setup we provide some configuration settings that will make debugging of this server easier.

+##Tests

+##Now it's your turn!

+With this basic setup working it's now your turn to extend this server to support all features that we need for our Trip Planner project:

+- Endpoint for creating a trip with waypoints
+- Endpoint for updating a trip with waypoints
+- Endpoint for deleting a trip with waypoints
+- Endpoint for retrieving a specific trip via its ID
+- Endpoint for retrieving all trips for a specific user

+We haven't discussed how user specific... will be part of 2nd lecture....